dogboydog/dogboydog.github.io/wiki/List_of_emulatable_games_(commercial).md

 [Return to top of article](#top)

-## ROMs accessible with third-party hardware [[edit](/w/index.php?title=List_of_emulatable_games_(commercial)&veaction=edit&section=36 "Edit section: ROMs accessible with third-party hardware") | [edit source](/w/index.php?title=List_of_emulatable_games_(commercial)&action=edit&section=36 "Edit section: ROMs accessible with third-party hardware")]
+## ROMs accessible with third-party hardware

 This section lists commercial emulatable games that are currently only being sold physically.
 Games in this section require the use of a [game backup device](https://en.wikipedia.org/wiki/Game_backup_device "w:Game backup device") to extract the ROMs of those games from their cartridges or discs for use on the FunKey S. An example of one such device is the [Retrode](https://en.wikipedia.org/wiki/Retrode "w:Retrode"), which can backup SNES and Sega Genesis games out of the box.
 For the systems of games listed below, the Retrode also has add-on cartridges available to backup TurboGrafx-16, Game Boy Color, and Game Boy Advance games.
 Since the Retrode is no longer available for sale from its manufacturer, however, it would have to be purchased from a third-party seller.
 Another option that includes support for NES games is the [INLretro](http://www.infiniteneslives.com/inlretro.php), however, it does not automatically put ROM headers on ROM files, and thus is not as simple to use as the Retrode.

 Since the primary purpose of the game lists on this wiki is to provide a means for FunKey S users to find digital copies of games to put onto their devices, the following lists do not include all commercially available physically released games for FunKey S emulatable systems, only games that are not available from their publishers digitally.
-While this means that digitally released games with physical releases are not listed on the following tables, such games are marked with a **¹** symbol on the lists of digital [freeware](/wiki/List_of_emulatable_games_(freeware) "List of emulatable games (freeware)") and [commercial](#roms-directly-accessible) games.
+While this means that digitally released games with physical releases are not listed on the following tables, such games are marked with a **¹** symbol on the lists of digital [freeware](/wiki/List_of_emulatable_games_(freeware).md "List of emulatable games (freeware)") and [commercial](#roms-directly-accessible) games.
 Also not included are physically released games only available for a limited time or in limited quantities.
 Additionally, if a game is no longer being sold, it will be removed from its list.

 Games that are available on another emulatable platform digitally are marked with a **²** symbol, though remain on the following list as the versions listed here are not available digitally.
 As each game is listed at its lowest commercially available price, the inclusion of a game box, dust sleeve, and/or manual often costs an additional ten to twenty dollars.

-### Individual releases [[edit](/w/index.php?title=List_of_emulatable_games_(commercial)&veaction=edit&section=37 "Edit section: Individual releases") | [edit source](/w/index.php?title=List_of_emulatable_games_(commercial)&action=edit&section=37 "Edit section: Individual releases")]
+### Individual releases

 This section lists 78 individually released games only available in a physical format.